learn-co-curriculum/cssi-1.7-intro-git-gitpages/README.md

 ---
 #Intro to Git and Github Pages

-#SWBAT Understand After the Lesson:
+#Objectives:
-+ Basic git workflow
++ Understand the basic git workflow
-+ git init
-+ git add
-+ git commit
-+ setting remotes
-+ git push
++ Use git commands: git init, git add, git commit, git push
++ Set remotes
-+ Github pages
++ Deploy Github pages
-+ Fork and Clone
++ Fork and Clone github labs

 #Motivation:
 Github is like facebook for developers.
 Developers created tools for source and version control - programs to help them manage the history of files and help share across teams.
 Much of the open source community rallied around one such tool, git, and you have heard of and now seen and created a profile on the Github, which hosts repositories for open source code.